DOES YOUR SKIN HAVE A HOLIDAY HANGOVER?

 2. Take care of your skin before bed.

 Taking care of your skin before hitting the sack is also crucial.
-Dr. Frieling advises fully washing your face and then applying a moisturizer, like a hydrating serum before getting into bed.
+Dr. Poulos advises fully washing your face and then applying a moisturizer, like a hydrating serum before getting into bed.
 “Sleeping with dirty skin makes it prone to clogged pores and acne.”

 3. Prop pillows and use tea.

 One of the best ways to minimize the eye and face puffiness is to sleep on two pillows, slightly propped up.
 In the morning, rubbing ice cubes all over your face helps, too.
 “One of the best ways to deflate eye puffiness and reduce the redness is to place cold tea bags over the eyes.
-The tannins in the tea help constrict blood vessels,” adds Dr. Frieling.
+The tannins in the tea help constrict blood vessels,” adds Dr. Poulos.

 4. Cover up what you can’t cure.